ourchurchtoo/website/src/posts/2020-10-01-a-romans-12-woman.md

 > I’ve learned a lot about burdens being turned by God into blessings, to bless others.

-That was it for Paul and her other siblings.
-Candice was their sister from then on.
+That was it for Paul and her other siblings: Candice was their sister from then on.
 In many ways, Candice was blessed to have a family that embraced her.
 From one study of a large sample size of LGTBQ+ youth, 42.3% of transgender youth have attempted suicide.
 According to a recent study from Chapin Hall at the University of Chicago, LGBTQ+ young people are 120% more likely to experience homelessness than non-LGBTQ+ youth.
 It is estimated that about 7% of youth in the United States are LGBTQ+, while 40% of youth experiencing homelessness are LGBTQ+.
 When citing their reasons for homelessness, the number one reason listed was being forced out of their home, followed by family problems.

 “One of the church’s greatest strengths is being a source of fellowship.
 Like another family.”
 Hopefully a better family.
 As a church, we need to be able to love and surround everyone; not leave them when they are most vulnerable.
 When she came out, Candice had been active at a community church in Sherwood, Oregon.\
 “They didn’t push me away - but they did not welcome me anymore either.
 I was held at arm's length.”
 The church she had been baptized in suddenly didn’t feel like the right fit anymore.
 “Every week I felt like the black sheep.”